WEATHER ALERT DAY: Strong to severe thunderstorms expected across the Lowcountry Thursday afternoon

-CHARLESTON, SC (WCBD) – A Weather Alert Day for the Lowcountry as a line of strong to severe thunderstorms is expected to impact the Carolinas Thursday afternoon and evening.
+CHARLESTON, S.C.
+(WCBD) – Storm Team 2 has issued a Weather Alert Day for the Lowcountry as a line of strong to severe thunderstorms are expected to impact the area Thursday afternoon and evening.

 “Although we won’t all see severe weather today, those of us who do could experience significant impacts,” said Storm Team 2 Meteorologist Josh Marthers.
 “If a warning is issued for your area, take it seriously.”